tcolgate/intrepid-fstopper/README.md

 Since the white LED output is not the same as a traditional tungsten bulb, results will vary slightly from the traditional usage (this is also true of the standard firmware).
-You can also use traditional CMY filters for traditional RA4 printing, or use RGB filters and try Tri-Colour printing for RA4.
+You can also use traditional CMY filters for traditional RA4 printing, or use RGB filters and try [Tri-Colour additive printing](https://www.youtube.com/watch?v=TJ1b5idnlFY) for RA4.

 The brightness control of the white light can be useful to act as a form of ND filter to increase exposure times without external NDs or needing to change